Nuffle-Labs/nffl/docs/docs/design/overview.md

 contract, which validates the attestation and checks the storage proof - and there is our "hello!"!

-In easier terms, in UX terms, all of the parts of this integration that, to the user, may seem strange, can be simply abstracted from them.
+In easier and UX terms, all of the parts of this integration, that may seem strange to the user, can be simply abstracted from them.
 In implementation terms, it's a matter of fetching the attestation and the proof, as well as linking the protocol's contracts to SFFL's and relaying the fetched data.